-Chapter 52:13-15
+LESSON: I. THE AMAZING SERVANT ISAIAH 52:13-15

 52:13 Behold, my servant shall deal prudently, he shall be exalted and extolled, and be very high.
-Now, God speaks.
+Now.
+God speaks.
 The Servant of the Lord, the Messiah shall come to suffer for sins, and He comes to reestablish the Davidic line as the King of Israel.
-He is the branch that springs up out of the Davidic line.
+He is the "Branch" that springs up out of the Davidic line.
 He is the Holy One of Israel Himself.
 This Servant would personally rule the world prudently, meaning He will act wisely, and yet be the One to suffer on behalf of all humanity.
 Though coming in the form of a humble Servant, He will be exalted and extolled, and be very high.
-Jesus was not only known for the miracles He accomplished.
-He began to teach in the synagogue, and many who heard Him were astonished!
+Jesus will not be only known for the miracles He accomplished, but, He will first begin to teach in the synagogue, and many who will hear Him will be astonished!
 He will be raised, lifted up, and greatly exalted.
 This exaltation refers to an exaltation of spiritual glory.
-"Extolled" means to be lifted up, honored, magnified, and respected, giving meaning to the words, very high, referring to Christ being exalted higher than any and all else.
+"Extolled" means to be lifted up, honored, magnified, and respected, which gives meaning to the words, very high, referring to Christ being exalted higher than any and all else.